rakukanteki/DSA/README.md

 #### Binary Tree:
 - Why we use it?
   In Python, there is a list like thing called "set".
 When we use set, it removes the duplicate   items.
 Now one of the internal working of this, is done by BINARY SEARCH TREE.
+  There are two ways we can search through the BST:
+  1. Breadth First Search.
+  2. Depth First Search.
+     - In Order Traversal.
+     - Pre Order Traversal.
+     - Post Order Traversal.